alsokartik/alsokartik/readme.md

 # 💫 About Me:
-I am an aspiring AIML Engineer.
+I am an aspiring AIML Engineer/Student.

 ## 🌐 Socials: